AriFordsham/GHCWiki/windows-task-force.md

 The list of known problems tagged as Windows issues can be found on Trac (Ticket query: status: !closed, os: Windows, desc: 1, order: id).
 It would be particularly great if people with commit rights could review the patches in the waitlist.

-An overview of tasks currently being worked on and their progress can be found on the [ Windows Task Force Fabricator](https://phabricator.haskell.org/project/board/11/)
+An overview of tasks currently being worked on and their progress can be found on the [ Windows Task Force Fabricator](https://phabricator.haskell.org/project/board/11/) board

 ## The Process